 2. Type of Plants Attract the Butterflies

-After you have made your list of butterflies you want to attract to your garden, continue your research and discover what plants you need to attract the butterflies you picked.
+After you have made your list of butterflies, you want to attract to your garden, continue your research and discover what plants you need to attract the butterflies you picked.

 3. Plan Your Garden

 Based on your research of the type of butterflies and the type of plants, decide how big you want your garden to be.
-Like placing the annuals in the front of the garden, so they are easier to replace every year.

 Sketch a rough diagram of how you want to design the garden.
-Now, you have an idea of how many plants to purchase at the nursery.
+Like placing the annuals in front of the garden, so they are easier to replace every year.
+Add a water fountain or birdbath.
+Consider getting topsoil and other gardening products.
+Now, you have an idea of how many plants and items to purchase at the nursery.

-4. Buy Your Plants
+4. Buy Your Plants and Garden Supplies

 5. Plant Your Garden

-6. Add Accessories
+6. Add Garden Accessories

 Step back and admire your garden.
 Notice areas where you can place a couple of butterfly accessories like a butterfly house or a nectar source.
 The butterfly house has slits, which will protect the butterflies from birds and other elements.

-Be Proud of Your Butterfly Garden
+Your Butterfly Garden

-Not only have you created a wonderful place to watch butterflies but you also created a safe haven for butterflies to live and breed.
+Not only have you created a lush and thriving place to watch butterflies, but you also created a haven for butterflies to live and breed.

 © 2017 Kenna McHugh